 When participating in the International Mathematical Modeling Challenge, teams are required to comply with the following expectations:

 Teams may use any inanimate source of data, materials, computers, software, references, websites, books, etc. However, all sources must be credited.
-Teams may not use any person (other than team members) to discuss or obtain ideas for solving their problem nor may they seek help in obtaining an answer from the team's advisor or anyone else.
+Any code developed by the team should be included as a reference or appendix.
+The mathematics behind all software used, including any written code, must be explained in the report.
+Judges will only score the report, so it is vital the report is a stand-alone document.
+Teams may not use any person (other than team members) to discuss or obtain ideas for solving their problem, nor may they seek help in obtaining an answer from the team's advisor or anyone else.